ckb-js/nexus/docs/design.md

 ### Is There a Problem with BIP-44 as with Neuron?

-Users may use their seeds in both Neuron and Nexus, but this is not a problem, Neuron does not consume type scripts or cells with data that is [not empty](https://github.com/nervosnetwork/neuron/blob/b0aa8bfb9c87c625c08609b85a1cf7629e7093ee/packages/neuron-wallet/src/models/keys/key.ts#L53).
+Users may use their seeds in both Neuron and Nexus, but this is not a problem, Neuron will only consume cells with [empty](https://github.com/nervosnetwork/neuron/blob/master/packages/neuron-wallet/src/services/cells.ts#L432-L462) data and type when transferring.
 But this bring up another thought, the dApp may have a bug that causes the user's cell to be consumed incorrectly.
 So far we have considered using UI/UX to let the user double-check the content when signing.

 ### Can You Talk About the Disadvantages of the Design?